Skip to main content

 What Apellica does for CVS Caremark air ambulance balance billing appeals

 We file appeals against CVS Caremark specifically configured to its internal review process.
-Every appeal includes the criteria-disclosure demand, the procedural-rights anchor, treating-provider attestation language, and the specific peer-reviewed citations relevant to the denied service.
+Every air ambulance balance billing appeal embeds the criteria-disclosure demand, the procedural-rights anchor, the controlling-standard citation above, treating-provider attestation language, and the peer-reviewed evidence relevant to the denied service.

 Start your CVS Caremark air ambulance balance billing appeal